bradgwest/paap/write/paper.md

 feature space, similar to a nonlinear version of Principle Component Analysis (PCA).

-The specifics of the dimension reduction component of the encoder varies based on specific architectures.
+The specifics of the dimension reduction component of the encoder vary across architectures.
 Convolutional autoencoders, which we implement in this work, are autoencoders that choose convolutional neural nets as encoders and decoders.
 When optimizing for a convolutional autoencoder, the weights of the encoder are updated in the direction which results in the largest decrease in image